eshlox/simplicity/README.md

 #### Sitemap
 Custom sitemap template to prevent rendering content from media directory.
 #### Social icons
 Add information about your social profile in the config file to display it on the homepage.
-Supported services: email, Facebook, Github, Google+, Linkedin, Messenger, Spotify, Stackoverflow, Telegram, Twitter.
+Supported services: email, Facebook, Github, Google+, LinkedIn, Messenger, Spotify, Stackoverflow, Telegram, Twitter.
 #### Gravatar support
 Just add your Gravatar email to the config file to display your avatar on the home page.
 #### and more